Meet Our Board of Directors

 Dr. Thomas “Rock” Mackie

-Dr. Mackie currently serves as Director of Medical Devices at the Morgridge Institute for Research and as a professor in the departments of Medical Physics, Human Oncology, and Engineering Physics at the University of Wisconsin–Madison.
-He is the author of more than 130 peer-reviewed publications, 25 patents, and has supervised more than 25 PhD students.
-With his expertise in radiation therapy treatment planning and intensity-modulated radiotherapy, his group developed the PinnacleTMtreatment planning system, now marketed by Philips Medical.
-He is a co-founder and Chairman of the Board of TomoTherapy, Inc., a Madison-based company employing 650 people.
+Dr. Mackie currently serves as Chief Innovation Officer of UW Health and is an emeritus professor in the departments of Medical Physics, Human Oncology, and Engineering Physics at the University of Wisconsin–Madison.
+He is the author of more than 180 peer-reviewed publications, 50 patents, and has supervised more than 40 PhD students.
+With his expertise in radiation therapy treatment planning and intensity-modulated radiotherapy, his group developed the PinnacleTM treatment planning system, now marketed by Philips Medical.
+He was a co-founder and Chairman of the Board of TomoTherapy, Inc., a Madison-based public company (NASDQ: TOMO) that employed 650 people.
 Dr. Mackie received his B.S. in Physics from the University of Saskatchewan in 1980 and his doctorate in Physics from the University of Alberta in 1984.

 Dr. Gregory Piefer